Springtails are tiny, harmless insects that can be a nuisance in the home.

 By increasing air circulation, you will help keep the potting mix dry, making it less attractive to springtails.

-Springtails are attracted to decaying organic matter.
+Springtails are attracted to algae, fungi, and decaying organic matter.

 You should also avoid using too much fertilizer, which can sometimes lead to decaying organic material.